allanzelener/YAD2K/README.md

 - Script to train YOLO_v2 reference model.
 - Support for additional Darknet layer types.
 - Tuck away the Tensorflow dependencies with Keras wrappers where possible.
+- YOLO_v2 model does not support fully convolutional mode.

 ## Darknets of Yore